Allu Aravind

 Allu Aravind (born 10 January 1949) is an Indian film producer, film distributor, and businessman.
 He is regarded as one of the most successful producers in South Indian cinema.
 He is the founder of Geetha Arts, a major film production house in the Telugu film industry.
 He is also the co-owner of Aha, an online streaming service, and the Indian Super League club, Kerala Blasters FC.
 Aravind won the Filmfare Lifetime Achievement and two Nandi Awards for his work as a producer.

 Some of his notable works as a producer include Bantrothu Bharya (1974), Subhalekha (1982), Pasivadi Pranam (1987), Attaku Yamudu Ammayiki Mogudu (1989), Mappillai (1989), Master (1997), Ninaithen Vandhai (1998), Mangalyam Tantunanena (1998), Annayya (2000), Jalsa (2008), Ghajini (2008), Magadheera (2009), Sarrainodu (2016), Ala Vaikuntapuramulo (2020).

 Early life

 Allu Aravind is born on 10 January 1949 in Palakollu, West Godavari district of Andhra Pradesh.
 His father, Allu Ramalingaiah is a noted Telugu comic actor who acted in over 1000 films.
 His sons, Allu Arjun and Allu Sirish are Telugu film actors.
 His sister Surekha is the wife of Telugu actor Chiranjeevi.
-Aravind is the maternal uncle (mama) of Ram Charan.
+Aravind is the maternal uncle (mamaya) of Ram Charan.